wari/blog-posts/scriptingwithkotlin.md

 browse(myBrowser)
 ```

-In the browse funtion, we loop forever waiting for a new message in the queue and dump it to screen.
+In the browse function, we loop forever waiting for a new message in the queue and dump it to screen.
 If the message is of type TextMessage, print out the text.

 ``` kotlin
 fun browse(browser: Browser) {